Maria Ormani: Self-portrait visual analysis

 Maria di Ormanno degli Albizzi's portrait-signature depicts herself in front of a checkered background of gold and blue.
 Her head is bowed with a slight tilt to the left, and. half of her profile more prominent than the other.
 Her hands are depicted in a position of prayer, with palms together and fingers lightly touching.
 Maria is adorned in a traditional black and white nun's habit that frames her face.
 Her image is framed by a cascading scroll with the text, "Ancilla Jhesu Christi Maria, Ormani filia, scripsit, MCCCCLIII."
-This Latin inscription describes her as, "handmaid of God, daughter of Orman, and the writer of the book."
+This Latin inscription describes her as, "handmaid of God, daughter of Ormanno, and the writer of the book."

 Illustrated swirls emanate from the portraits pink border in colors of green, blue, and red.
 The manuscript itself is adorned with gold-foil and decorative swirls within a thick border surrounding the main text.
 The text is transcribed in traditional black and red ink with a thin blue border separating it from the manuscript's illumination.